 As part of the process of issuing an LTV, the Issuing Authority determines if the procedures were applied correctly, if the LTV was effective at isolating the hazard, and if the work scope matches the isolation points.
-Therefore the process of issuing a LTV by the issuing authority represents an additional audit of the ESP and its application every time an ESP is used in an LTV.
+Therefore, the process of issuing an LTV by the issuing authority represents an additional audit of the ESP and its application every time an ESP is used in an LTV.
 The IA will not approve the LTV if the audit fails.

-The Safety Department shall routinely inspect the implementation of lockouts, active lockouts to check employee's knowledge of their roles, the LTV program and the hazards.
+The Safety Department shall routinely inspect the implementation of active lockouts including spot checks to evaluate PAE & AE knowledge of their roles under the specific LTV and the hazards.